Tag Archives: Foreign Language films

 Sadly, Bava wouldn’t remain very long in the feature film industry.
 After assisting Argento with his films throughout the 1980s Bava would move to the television industry.
 But what a lasting impression he makes with Macabre.

 The horrific tale mixes murder, madness, and perverse (or perverted) passion.
 A lonely New Orleans wife and mother, Jane Baker, played by Bernice Stegers, carries on a torrid affair without her family’s knowledge.
-After sneaking around and causing her daughter Lucy’s (Veronica Zinny) suspicions to be aroused, a violent accident leaves her lover, Fred, dead.

 Devastated, Jane does a stint in a mental institution.
 Supposedly cured, she leaves determined to pursue her forbidden desires and ends up moving in with her dead lover’s blind brother, Robert (Stanko Molnar).
-But what secret or ghastly desires does she hold dear to her heart and what oddity resides in her refrigerator?

 You’re probably wondering why a director with Italian roots as strong as Bava’s would choose the cajun and gumbo-infused city of New Orleans- I was too.
-Why not choose a more gothic locale like Rome?
-The setting is even more jarring given the British and Italian actors cast in the film.

-Rumor has it the events in the film actually happened in New Orleans but I’m not sure I buy that.
+Rumor has it the events in the film happened in New Orleans but I’m not sure I buy that.

 Be that as it may, something is unsettling about this weird setting.
 But somehow it works as measured against the bizarre nature of the story.
 It’s so out there that for some reason it affects.

-The running time is just right at one hour and thirty minutes and with such a low budget any longer might have felt distracting or made the pace plod too much.
+The running time is just right at one hour and thirty minutes and with such a low budget any longer might have felt distracting or made the pace too much.

 Stegers is fabulous in the central role.
 She is controlled yet neurotic, madly in love with her beau on the brink of instability.
 She is also a strong, feminist woman as she brazenly carries on with her affair unconcerned of the consequences though death isn’t exactly what she expects.
-Regardless, Stegers does a fine job and carries the action throughout the duration.

 It’s tough to measure at the time whether Bava is going for mid-level camp or complete over-the-top bizarro.
-He certainly knows the tricks of the trade and avoids the popular slasher effects like gore and blood.
+He knows the tricks of the trade and avoids the popular slasher effects like gore and blood.
 This is to his credit.

 Instead, he floods Macabre with juicy atmospheric elements and a perfect mood.
 This mood gets creepier as the plot develops reaching a crescendo at the conclusion when Richard, Lucy, Jane, and even the deceased Fred adjourn for a savory dinner where the events will never be seen coming.

 Macabre (1980) is a forgotten masterpiece that I highly recommend for any fan of Italian-style horror and those desiring a ghoulish and titillating journey into the macabre.
-How appropriate.

 In the Name of-2013